 Remember the story of the Three Bears in which after tasting two bowls of porridge, one too hot and one too cold, Goldilocks gulped down a third that was just right?
 Astronomers these days often refer to the “Goldilocks Zone” in which life as we know it can exist not only in this solar system but others as well.
 If a planetary body similar to Earth is too close to its parent star conditions will be too hot for life, and if too far the thing will become an ice ball.
 What we are doing now to the planet via carbon pollution is shifting Earth away from what Goldilocks would consider to be “just right” to the “it’s too hot to eat” zone.
 The Earth, even though being gigantic, is a finite body just like Goldilocks’ bowls of porridge.

 As a thought experiment I’d like all reading to consider what mankind has done to the Earth.
-For the first time since the dawn of life on Earth, besides plants, a life form is affecting the temperature of the biosphere.
+For the first time since the dawn of life of the planet, besides plants, a life form is affecting the temperature of the biosphere.
 Not only that, a lifeform due to intelligence is altering the Earth’s temperature via a gadget I’ll term the “Global Thermostat.”
-Science tells us that life has been on Earth for an inconceivably long time… about 4 billion years.
+Science tells us that life has been on Earth for an inconceivably long time… over 3 billion years.
 In an extremely short time geologically from about 1750 at the dawn of the Industrial Revolution to 1980 man inadvertently has been warming the planet turning the Global Thermostat up so much so that the current planetary climate is unstable.
 For the first time since 1980 some people are consciously turning the Global Thermostat down.
 Yes, for the first time in the world’s history a species, Homo sapiens, can manipulate and perhaps control global temperatures, and thus the climate.
 The newly “invented” down setting on the thermostat links green energy, conservation, and energy efficiency in order to cool the planet.

 Some of us remember when we were kids fighting over the household thermostat with our siblings and parents because we didn’t like how cold or warm the home was.
 The next “fight or scientific debate” among policymakers won’t be whether or not anthropogenic global warming is occurring… that to me is very passé… but what the exact setting on the Global Thermostat should be.
 Eventually this will need to be a majority opinion, but there are a lot of kids in the global house that need to come up with a consensus.😀 That’s right, if mankind survives global warming over the next century or so, we will try to twist the climate control knob back to cooler preindustrial levels to keep civilization in tact.